 Regular Court sessions and trials are held in Courtroom No.2 located on the 4th Floor of the Courthouse Annex.
 Parties are expected to speak, dress and act professionally at all times.
 Cell phones may not be operated in the Courtroom.
 Video and audio recording devices, of any kind, are prohibited from the Courtroom.
 Courtrooms have easels and audio-visual equipment available (DVD/video tape equipment).

 Counsel requesting transcripts should call Donna Sledzinski 253-5970 ex.
-2030 or Susan Rooney ex.2025 for information on cost estimates, timing and payment procedures.
+2030 or Lorraine Davis ex.2035 for information on cost estimates, timing and payment procedures.
 CD's or audio reproductions of proceedings are available at a discounted rate.
 Public requests of transcripts should have an expectation of a minimum of thirty (30) days.
 The production of transcripts are prioritized by appellate needs, common pleas needs, counsel requests, private requests.

 May be conducted via phone by making prior individual arrangements with Court Administration.
 One parties' phone conference is not dependent upon the other.
 Covering counsel must be in a position to establish discovery and motion deadlines and agree to a trial date.

 Must be attended in person by trial counsel.
 Pre-trial memorandum must be filed five (5) days prior to pre-trial date.
 Clients must be available by phone and counsel should have full authority to enter into settlement negotiations.
 Pre-trial conferences occur approximately 4-5 weeks prior to jury selection.